 I was quite surprised at a number of weapons Resident Evil 7 had to offer.
 For a game set in the sticks, I expected nothing but a boomstick and bear trap.
 You’ll find the game has everything from a peashooter to a P19 machine gun.
 There are even a homemade flamethrower and grenade launcher that mainly exist to serve key moments throughout the ten-hour story.
 Ammunition is spread thin on normal difficulty, but there’s always just enough to get you through.
 This sort of distribution turns its back on previous titles and instead focuses on a slower, more conservative combat of the early days.
 Aiming feels a little floaty but appropriate considering Ethan isn’t good at anything other than being persistent.

-It’s easy to imagine the switch to a first person perspective as a bold, surprising move, but it’s actually a more logical one.
+It’s easy to imagine the switch to a first-person perspective as a bold, surprising move, but it’s actually a more logical one.
 This shift in perspective changes the stakes and heightens tension.
-While a third person perspective is able to put players on edge (Dead Space anyone?) there will always be a disconnect.
+While a third-person perspective is able to put players on edge (ala Dead Space) there will always be a disconnect.
 It’s less about fearing for your own life and more about fearing for the protagonist’s.
 This new point of view works to the game’s benefit and it would have been middling without it.

 You’ve also probably heard that Resident Evil 7 has gone back to the series roots, and it excites me to say that it’s true.
 The game’s producer, Masachika Kawata, considers the main pillars of the franchise to be broken up into trilogies.
 So, gone are a series of indecisive Resident Evils that struggled to find their identity.
 Instead, what we have is a game born of reflection, and it’s exciting to see the franchise find its centre.
 This is the start of a new chapter, one that embraces the classics while making the most of modern game design.